croogo/docs/en/getting-started/download.rst

 Download
 ########

-All versions, including the repository, are available on `GitHub <http://github.com/croogo/croogo/downloads>`_.
+The repository are available on `GitHub <http://github.com/croogo/croogo/downloads>`_.

+Zip versions can be downloaded in http://downloads.croogo.org